 that the next animal - human virus transmission would occur as a consequence of the

 extensive abuse of wildlife that occurs world-wide but especially in Asia.

 A useful summary is an article in the UK Guardian newspaper of 29 April 2020 - at a time when lock-down was still in place but being weakened by people having decided (variously) to go back to work or to undertake more extensive shopping or leisure activities.

 It is politically incorrect to call Covid-19 the Wuhan virus or the Chinese virus.
-But it is logically and factually correct.
+But it may logically and factually be correct.
 The lasting effects of the pandemic are likely to include a large extension of the Police State, especially via electronic surveillance.
 This will apply both in the UK and elsewhere.
 The worst excesses may occur in countries that already have authoritarian governments - especially China and Russia.

 A highly critical article in The Daily Telegraph of 29 April written by Dr Aseem Malhotra, an NHS Cardiologist and Professor of Evidence Based Medicine, centred attention on the UK government's failure over several decades to address obesity as a key parameter of the nation's health.